FFmpeg/FFV1/ffv1.md

 ## Quantization Tables

-The quantization tables are stored by storing the number of equal entries -1 of the first half of the table using the method described in [Range Non Binary Values](#range-non-binary-values).
+The quantization tables are stored by storing the number of equal entries -1 of the first half of the table (represented as `len - 1` in the pseudo-code below) using the method described in [Range Non Binary Values](#range-non-binary-values).
 The second half doesn’t need to be stored as it is identical to the first with flipped sign.

 example: